Aryanch9797/dl-genai-project-26-t1/README.md

 4. **Beat Synchronization:** Computes the BPM for all 4 stems, randomly selects one stem as the anchor, and synchronizes the remaining stems to that tempo using PyTorch interpolation (`torch.nn.functional.interpolate`).
 5. **Noise Injection (70% probability):** A random 5-second noise clip is superimposed onto a random segment of the generated audio with random intensity.

-### Feature Extraction for AST
+### Audio Preprocessing & Feature Extraction
 * **Chunking:** The synthesized audio is sliced into uniform **10.24-second chunks** (with shorter clips padded appropriately).
 * **Mel-Spectrogram Generation:** These chunks are converted into log-mel spectrograms.
-* **Design Rationale:** The 16,000 Hz sample rate and 10.24-second window were specifically chosen to align with the architectural requirements of the Audio Spectrogram Transformer (AST).
+* **Design Rationale:** The 16,000 Hz sample rate and 10.24-second window were specifically chosen to create a highly optimized, standardized input shape across the project's models.
 At 16kHz, 10.24 seconds yields exactly 163,840 samples.
-Paired with a hop length of 160 and 128 mel-bins, this extracts a mel-spectrogram of shape 128x1024—the exact optimal input dimension for the AST.
+Paired with a hop length of 160 and 128 mel-bins, this extracts a log-mel spectrogram of shape 128x1024.
+While multiple architectures are utilized, this specific dimension serves as the mathematically perfect input for the Audio Spectrogram Transformer (AST), making it an ideal anchor for the entire preprocessing pipeline.

 ### Final Dataset Statistics
 * **Total Generated Samples:** 127,223